C. J. Wilson: Los Angeles Angels of Anaheim

 On December 8, 2011 Wilson agreed to a five-year, $77.5 million deal with the Los Angeles Angels of Anaheim.
 This deal came only hours after Albert Pujols signed a record breaking ten-year, $250 million deal with Anaheim.
 The contract became official on December 10.

 On May 22, 2012, Wilson and Ernesto Frieri pitched a combined one-hit shutout against the Oakland Athletics in Oakland, a place Wilson said that he strongly disliked pitching while with the Texas Rangers.
 Wilson struck out seven and allowed two walks while giving up a single.
 He was selected to the All-Star Game in 2012 after going 9–5 with a 2.43 ERA for the Angels.
 He finished the season with a 13–10 record in 34 starts.
 He followed the 2012 season with another successful season, winning a career high 17 games while lowering his ERA from the prior season to 3.39.

 Despite the team making the playoffs in 2014, Wilson did not have a good season, finishing with an ERA of 4.51 and leading the majors in walks with 85.
 Due to his high pitch counts, Wilson averaged less than 6 innings per start.
 Wilson's season was cut short in 2015, starting only 21 games before going out with an elbow injury in early August.
 He opted for elbow surgery.

 He started the 2016 season on the disabled list recovering from elbow and shoulder surgery.
 On July 5, it was announced that Wilson would undergo season-ending shoulder surgery, ending his career.

 Pitching technique

 Wilson's pitching repertoire included a four-seam fastball (90–93 mph), a two-seam fastball (90–93), a cutter (88–91), slider (83–85), curveball (77–80), and changeup (84–87), thrown from a 3/4 arm angle.
 He hardly ever threw his changeup against left-handed hitters, while his slider was much more commonly used against lefties.

 Wilson said he attempted to keep his opponents' batting average on balls in play down by "using [my] pitch mix a certain way" and by taking into account his defense's alignment when he pitches.

-Personal life and beliefs
+Personal life

+Wilson has two daughters with Brazilian model Lisalla Montenegro, whom he married in Laguna Beach, California, on December 15, 2013.
+Their wedding guests included professional wrestlers CM Punk and AJ Lee, who were scheduled to perform at the WWE pay-per-view TLC: Tables, Ladders & Chairs in Houston on the same day; Punk and Lee persuaded the company to move their respective matches to be the first and second of the event, allowing the couple to leave on time to attend the wedding.